99th General Assembly, 2nd Regular Session - 2018

 Allows law enforcement officers to enforce the seat belt law as a stand-alone offense

-Prohibits political subdivisions from adopting or enforcing ordinances or regulations relating to seeds, fertilizers, or soil conditioners
+Prohibits political subdivisions from adopting or enforcing ordinances or regulations relating to seeds or fertilizers

 Changes the laws regarding the crime of animal trespass